Cell Site Engineer

 - Evaluating network coverage to find gaps, making recommendations to improve coverage, and helping to implement those recommendations.

 - Conducting routine, preventative maintenance on assigned cell sites to identify potential issues during general site inspections.

 - Complying with company- and industry-wide standard directives to maintain network performance and enhance efficiency.

 Physical requirements of the job may include, but are not limited to: climbing stairs and ladders, working from elevated areas, lifting and carrying objects weighing up to approximately 65 pounds, pushing, pulling, grasping, twisting/bending, and crawling, squatting, or kneeling in small spaces.

-You will provide cell site support across Baltimore and the surrounding area.
+You will provide cell site support across the North East corner of North Dakota.